Shawak/KBSE_Hausarbeit/README.md

 ## Docker

-#### Chrome Problem

-Because chrome does not allow saving cookies to http://localhost and java EE not changing the cookie's path, be sure to use http://127.0.0.1 instead or you won't be able to login!

-Alternativly you can also pass the jsessionid after the url like `http://localhost[/..];jsessionid=<token>`

 #### Requirements

-- docker
+- docker (+ docker-compose)
-- docker-compose

 #### How-To

-Be sure to build the projet first, the container can't build the .war itself right now.
+Be sure to build the project first, the container can't build the .war itself right now.

 Deploy to container and run: `docker-compose up --build`